58733511/Rethink-FP-in-AVs-OpenPCDet/README.md

 ## Introduction
 * It will an official code of our conference paper "Rethink the false positive objects in automotive vehicle".
-* This work will focus on solving the issue-> solo LiDAR method tends to detect lots of false positive objects.
+* This work will focus on solving the FP issue-> solo LiDAR method tends to detect lots of false positive objects.

 ## Plan